ericwbailey/ericwbailey.website/source/published/basic-keyboard-shortcut-support-for-focused-links.md

 ## Testing details

-Tested on Monday, Day, 2024 using the following hardware, operating systems and browser versions:
+Tested on Monday, August 19th, 2024 using the following hardware, operating systems and browser versions:

 - Keyboards:
   - 2021 MacBook Pro.